-Configure and Test the NFS Service for DMF Use Before Applying an HA Environment
+Test the NFS Edge Service Before Applying an HA Environment

-Before applying an HA environment, set up the NFS exports in the /etc/exports file on both CXFS nodes as you would normally.
+Set up the NFS exports in the /etc/exports file on both CXFS client-only nodes as you would normally.
 The /etc/exports file should be identical on both nodes.